AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

   c.
 Application ID URI is the URL of the target web API (secured resource).
 To find the App ID URL, in the Azure Portal, click [!DNL Azure Active Directory], click Application registrations, open the application's Settings page, then click Properties.
 It may also be an external resource like `https://graph.microsoft.com`.
 This is normally the URL of the Dynamics instance.

-1. After you click **[!UICONTROL Submit]**, you will be prompted to sign-in with [!DNL Azure Active Directory].
-When the authentication is successful, your Dynamics account will be connected as a data provider within [!DNL Marketo Measure].
+1. After you click **[!UICONTROL Submit]**, you will be prompted to sign in with [!DNL Azure Active Directory].
+When the authentication is successful, your Dynamics account is connected as a data provider within [!DNL Marketo Measure].

-## Re-authenticating your Dynamics Account {#re-authenticating-your-dynamics-account}
+## Reauthenticating your Dynamics Account {#re-authenticating-your-dynamics-account}

-1. When you're in the [!DNL Marketo Measure] application, go to **[!UICONTROL My Settings]** > **[!UICONTROL Settings]** > **[!UICONTROL Connections]**.
+1. When you are in the [!DNL Marketo Measure] application, go to **[!UICONTROL My Settings]** > **[!UICONTROL Settings]** > **[!UICONTROL Connections]**.

-1. Click on the key icon in the CRM section next to the Dynamics connection.
+1. Click the key icon in the CRM section next to the Dynamics connection.

-1. Once the key is clicked, a pop-up will appear and you will be prompted to enter the Client Id, Client Secret, and Application Id URI, similar to the signup flow.
+1. Once the key is clicked, a pop-up appears and you are prompted to enter the Client Id, Client Secret, and Application Id URI, similar to the signup flow.

    ![](assets/re-authenticating-3.png)

-1. After you click **[!UICONTROL Submit]**, you will be prompted to sign-in with [!DNL Azure Active Directory].
-When the authentication is successful, your Dynamics account will be re-authorized within [!DNL Marketo Measure].
+1. After you click **[!UICONTROL Submit]**, you will be prompted to sign in with [!DNL Azure Active Directory].
+When the authentication is successful, your Dynamics account is reauthorized within [!DNL Marketo Measure].